petecarapetyan/rocket-bug-filler/README.md

 # Filler Data Plus Cleanup For Between Multiple Tries

-The short version - you don't need anything but test data to prove this bug.
+The short version - you don't need anything but test pages to prove this bug.

+EXCEPT YOU DO NEED MORE THAN TEST PAGES!!!
+Because the results are so horrendously inconsistent, you cannot count on a single test giving you an accurate picture!

 So provided are: